DID YOU KNOW THESE GORGEOUS BLOOMS ARE EDIBLE!?

 - Taste and adjust seasoning as desired.

 - One by one, gently open your magnolia flowers and spoon pesto into the center.
 Close the petals back to the center.
 You can eat the stuffed flowers as is, or throw them on a grill for a few minutes on each side.
 Get creative and add your own touch.
-We also like to stuff the blossoms with sauteed mushrooms in addition to the nettle pesto.
+We also like to stuff the blossoms with sauteed mushrooms in addition to the pesto.

 Magnolia Honey

-Sending out the love to you,
+Sending love to you,

-Jess and Team SE
+Team SE